10 compelling reasons why you should go open source with your business

 The lemon law

 If a certain piece of open-source software has caught your eye, in most cases, it will cost you absolutely nothing in order to take it for a test run first.
-This is particularly true for distributions of Linux that come along with live CDs and live USBs.
-There is no need for you to commit whatsoever until you are absolutely sure that you can utilize said software.
+This is particularly true for distributions of Linux that come along with live CD ROM.
+There is no need for you to commit whatsoever until you are absolutely sure that you cutiliseize said software.

 All this is not necessarily a reason that your business should adopt open-source software as its saving grace, but it is still a good idea to look at the grass on the other side of the fence every once in a while.